-75% of his base salary to 90% of his base salary if Target is achieved.
-The Compensation Committee also made changes to the STIP Performance Measures for the Named Executive Officers to align all the Named Executive Officers to one plan with the same Performance Measures.
-In 2015, all of the Named Executive Officers will participate in the STIP comprised of the following Performance Measures: Corporate Net Income; Net Charge-Offs; Fourth Quarter Efficiency Ratio.
-In an effort to continue the progress the Company has made in Diversity, the Compensation Committee also granted the CEO the discretion to reduce any STIP earned in 2015 by up to 10% in the event the CEO, in his discretion, does not believe the Executive Management Team is sufficiently championing Diversity within the Company's culture.
+The CEO recommended, and the Compensation Committee and Board agreed, to not increase the CEO's salary in 2016, despite the significant advancement made in 2015 in improving the operations and financial performance of the Company.
+The other Named Executive Officers met or exceeded Mr. Jones' performance expectations for 2015, and based on his recommendations, the Compensation Committee increased the base salary of each of the Named Executive Officers between 2 and 4 percent, with the exception of Mr. Moore, who received no increase since his salary was within the targeted range for comparable positions within the Company's peer group.
+In 2016, all of the Named Executive Officers will participate in the STIP comprised of the following Performance Measures: Corporate Net Income; Net Charge-Offs; Full-year Efficiency Ratio.
+In an effort to continue the progress the Company has made in diversity, the Compensation Committee agreed to certain enhancements to the Company's diversity objectives for 2016 and also granted the CEO the discretion to reduce any STIP earned in 2016 by up to 10% in the event the CEO, in his discretion, does not believe the Executive Management Team is sufficiently championing Diversity within the Company's culture.